datarevenue-berlin/OpenMLOps/tutorials/set-up-minikube-cluster.md

 * `http://[EXTERNAL_IP_OF_PREFECT_UI]:8080` to configure workflow and dataflows
 * `http://[EXTERNAL_IP_OF_MLFLOW]:5000` to see and track your experiments

-Next, take a look at [our tutorial](./basic-usage-of-jupyter-mlflow-and-prefect.md) on creating a basic production machine learning system using the Open MLOps architecture.
+Next, take a look at [our tutorial](./basic-usage-of-jupyter-mlflow-and-prefect.md) on creating a basic production machine learning system using the OpenMLOps architecture.

 ## Tearing down the cluster